dpi-tta-lessons/portfolio/content.md

 -->
 ## 5. Style

 Now that you have your HTML layout in place, let's start styling it.
-You'll first apply inline styles directly to elements, then refactor those into a <style> tag in the <head>, and finally move them to a style.css file for a clean, professional structure.
+You'll first apply inline styles directly to elements, then refactor those into a `<style>` tag in the `<head>`, and finally move them to a `.css` file for a clean, professional structure.

 <aside class="tip">
   The "Cascading" in Cascading Style Sheets means that <strong>styles get applied in order</strong>.
 If two styles conflict, the last one usually wins.